kostasthomson/cloud-lightning-simulator/README.md

 ## Input and Output Data

 Input JSON data files are located at the corresponding *input* folder of the project.
 In *input* folder there are three JSON files containing the appropriate parameters about applications, brokers and cells.
-Each of these parameters can be configured by the user before running the simulation. *CellData.json* file, include some global information such as the maximum time, the update interval of the simulation, the number of the cells and the integration (or not) of the SOSM system.
+Each of these parameters can be configured by the user before running the simulation. *CellData.json* file include some global information such as the maximum time of the simulation, the update interval of the simulation, the number of the cells and the integration (or not) of the SOSM system.

 In *output* folder will be generated the *outputCLsim.json* file after running the simulator.